transkatgirl/KatWebSite/docs/core.md

 ---

 ### Copier configuration
 KatWebSite allows you to create "dumb" Builders through the use of Copiers.
-However, [unlike Builders](#overview), Copiers *recursively* copy files from a set of paths to an output directory, and resolve symbolic links in the process of doing so.
+However, [unlike Builders](#overview), Copiers *recursively* copy files from an input directory to an output directory, do not remove the output directory, and resolve symbolic links in the process of doing so.

 Each `[[copier]]` block can have up to three options:
-- `input_dirs` - The files/directories to copy files from.
+- `input_dir` - The directory to copy files from.
 - `output` - The directory to copies files to.
 - `overwrite` - If existing files should be overwritten (true) or skipped (false).
 Defaults to false.